dtatarkin/double_entry/README.md

  - No data filtering implemented (e.g. django-filter).
  - No Admin Site
  - No Swagger support yet (e.g. drf-yasg, django-rest-swagger)
- - Using SQLite, no PostgreSQL configured yet for easy demo launch.
  - Not enough documentation